-Virtually every DBS satellite provider is now offering satellite systems at a price comparible to the EchoStar Receiver Systems offered in the EchoStar Promotion, or about \$200.
-For example, in late August 1996, DirecTv announced a promotion which entitles a consumer to purchase an entry level DirecTv compatible satellite system with the prepayment of an annual basic programming package.
-The net cost of the satellite system, including the annual programming package, is approximately \$559 after the consumer receives a \$200 mail-in rebate from DirecTv.
-In early October 1996, PrimeStar announced a similar promotion.
+In late August 1996, DirecTv announced a promotion similar to EchoStar's \$199 Promotion, whereby a consumer is able to purchase an entry level DirecTv compatible satellite system with the prepayment of an annual basic programming package for approximately \$559.
+The net cost of the satellite system, exclusive of programming, is approximately \$199 after the consumer receives a \$200 mail-in rebate from DirecTv.

+There are a number of additional methods by which programming can be delivered, including low power C-band satellite services, Ka-band, Ku-band and high power extended Ku-band satellite services, wireless cable and fiber optic cable and digital compression over existing telephone lines.
+Certain wireless cable companies may become more competitive as a result of recently announced affiliations with telephone companies.
 These developments, among others, will provide additional competition to EchoStar.
 See "EchoStar Communications Corporation -- Business -- Competition."